devikrishnas2025-cloud/CODEFLARE-2.O/README.md

 ## 🚀 Deployment

-Mythora is deployed using **GitHub Pages** and is publicly accessible online.
+The website is deployed using **GitHub Pages** and is publicly accessible online.

 ### 🔗 Live Website